ArvindArchu/16bit-verilog-processor/README.md

 The CPU is the top module that integrates all these modules and executes the program in instruction memory module.
 The only inputs to this module are the clk and reset.
 It drives the entire datapath.
 ________________________________________
 Key Responsibilities:
-•	Instruction Fetch: Reads instructions sequentially from the Instruction Memory module using the Program Counter.
+1. Instruction Fetch: Reads instructions sequentially from the Instruction Memory module using the Program Counter.
-•	Instruction Decode: Extracts fields such as opcode, source/destination registers, and immediate flags.
+2. Instruction Decode: Extracts fields such as opcode, source/destination registers, and immediate flags.
-•	Control Logic:
+3. Control Logic:
-o	Decides whether an instruction uses immediate values or register operands. o	Detects load and store operations. o	Controls data path direction for memory access and ALU operations.
+a.
+Decides whether an instruction uses immediate values or register operands.
+b.
+Detects load and store operations.
+c.
+Controls data path direction for memory access and ALU operations.
-•	Register File Access:
+4. Register File Access:
-o	Reads register values based on decoded instruction fields (sr1, sr2). o	Writes back results to destination register (dr) unless it's register R0 (which is reserved).
+a.
+Reads register values based on decoded instruction fields (sr1, sr2).
+b.
+Writes back results to destination register (dr) unless it's register R0 (which is reserved).
-•	ALU Operations: Executes arithmetic or logical operations based on the opcode.
+5. ALU Operations: Executes arithmetic or logical operations based on the opcode.
-•	Memory Access:
+6. Memory Access:
-o	For store, it sends data from the register file to the Data_MEM module at the address specified by a register. o	For load, it fetches data from memory and writes it back to the destination register.
+a.
+For store, it sends data from the register file to the Data_MEM module at the address specified by a register.
+b.
+For load, it fetches data from memory and writes it back to the destination register.
-•	Write-Back: Stores the final result (from ALU or memory) back to the appropriate register.
+7. Write-Back: Stores the final result (from ALU or memory) back to the appropriate register.